wp-plugins/chcounter-widget/readme.txt

 2. Widget Control Panel.
 Make the counter display invisible while still counting

 == Changelog ==

+= 3.0 =
+* NEW: Compatible with Wordpress 4.0.1
+* NEW: Bundle chCounter 3.1.3 (fixed some deprecated issues) within plugin
+* BUGFIX: escape html specialchars in $_POST variables for security

 = 2.8.1 =
 * NEW: Belorussian translation by [FatCow](http://www.fatcow.com/)